AxsionTM/movie-code-telegram-bot/README.md

 ---

-## 🤝 Support
+## Support

-If you have ideas or found bugs — open an Issue 😉
+If you have ideas or find a bug, open an Issue in the repository.

----

-## ⭐ Support the Project
+## Support the Project

-Give it a star ⭐ if you liked the bot!
+If you like the project, consider giving it a star.